wdlingit/maccu/README.md

 coex/root.DEG.0.95.xgmml
 ```

-There are two kinds of files to be outputted:
+There are two kinds of files been outputted:
 1. `.graph`: tab-delimited text files, representing graphs in [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list) format.
 Each line represents one node (the first token) and edges connecting to it (other token, where numbers in parentheses are correlations).
 2. `.xgmml`: [XGMML](https://en.wikipedia.org/wiki/XGMML) files.
 These files can be imported into Cytoscape use its `File->Import->Network from File` function.
 In so doing, correlations between edges would be saved as `weight` attributes of edges in Cytoscape.

 Note that the files were named in the format `<database>.<gene set>.<threshold>`, where each file represents edges been recognized by using `<database>` between genes in `<gene set>` that are above `<threshold>` (in terms of correlation).
 In this naming scheme, we can apply options `-input` and `-dbase` multiple times with different aliases and perform all combinations of computations in one execution.
 By the way, the default threshold series is 0.95, 0.90, 0.85, ...
 0.70 and this can be adjusted by applying the `-thresh` option.

 ### Run the second example
 The `timecourse` directory contains four files, `797genes.txt` for the gene list and the three files for log2-fold-changes in different time points.
+They are from the time course experiment of PMID: 21248074.
 ```
 ubuntu@maccu:~/maccu/example/deg$ cd ../timecourse/